About CBD: What It Is, How It Works, and What the Science Says

 Federal Law (United States)

 The 2018 Farm Bill removed hemp from the Controlled Substances Act.
-It legalized cultivation, processing, and sale of hemp-derived products, including CBD, at the federal level.
+Hemp and CBD regulations have continued to change since then at both the federal and state level, so current rules are best checked locally.
 Hemp: cannabis with less than 0.3% THC on a dry weight basis.

 FDA Regulation